wp-plugins/amr-users/readme.txt

 If anyone would like to offer some translations, please do.
 The Code Styling Localisation Plugin is very useful for this.
 PLease send me the .po files for your language.

-= More to come =

-See [Plugin site](http://icalevents.anmari.com) for more details.

 = Content =
-*   If the information is available in your calendar, include additional fields and/or add some bling: .. links to google maps if location or geo exists, "add event" icons or "add calendar" (not just the icsfile)
+*   If the information is available in your calendar, include additional fields and/or add some bling: .. links to google maps if location or geo exists, "add event" icons or "add calendar" (not just the icsfile) to help clients remember your events!
+Add calendar is by individual event, or subscribe to the whoel calendar.
 *   Include other calendars for your viewers info.
 Many are available on the web and can be "sorted" into your calendar: public holidays, world events, school terms, eccentric dates etc.
 *   Will handle any html in the text fields.
 *   Allocate fields to columns and order within the columns and use css for example to float end time up next to start time.